learnk8s/learnk8s.io/src/gatekeeper/content.md

 The first is the `msg` property which a string.

-The latter is the object `details` which holds arbitrary properties and you can decorate with any value.
+The latter is the object `details` which holds arbitrary properties, and you can decorate with any value.

 In this case, it is an empty object.